-Fossil records suggest that the Citrus Genus dates back to 7 million years ago, and originated in the Himalayas before spreading throughout south-east Asia.
-There are five ancient species of citrus from which all modern varieties come from: the small flower papeda (Citrus micrantha), citron (Citrus medica), pomelo (Citrus maxima), mandarin (Citrus reticulata), and kumquat (Citrus japonica).
+Fossil records suggest that the Citrus Genus dates back to 7 million years ago, and originated in the Himalayas before spreading throughout Southeast Asia.
+There are five ancient species of citrus from which all modern varieties were created: the small flower papeda (Citrus micrantha), citron (Citrus medica), pomelo (Citrus maxima), mandarin (Citrus reticulata), and kumquat (Citrus japonica).
+Sounds familiar, right?

-The five ancient varieties are all unique with their own taste and consistency, but have similar enough genomes, allowing them to easily crossbreed.
+What’s more fascinating is that these five ancient varieties are all unique with their own taste and consistency, but have similar enough genomes that allow them to easily crossbreed.
 Additionally, these hybrids are fertile, allowing them to continue to populate, unlike seedless bananas or watermelons.
-This cross-pollination began in nature, but once humans got ahold of citrus, they did what they do best: tinkering with different blends of citrus until we got an orange that was perfectly sweet, a lemon that was beautifully tart, and so on.
+So this cross-pollination began in nature, but once humans got a hold of citrus, we did what we do best: We experimented and tinkered, and eventually created different blends of citrus — an orange that was perfectly sweet, a lemon that was beautifully tart, and so on.

-Citrus trees can be large shrubs or small-to-moderate-sized trees, with five-petaled, 2-4 cm flowers that are generally strong in scent.
-The fruit itself is a hesperidium (a berry with a leathery rind) with a pericarp (its peel) concealing the fruit.
-They have zest (the outermost layer of the peel), pith (middle layer), and pulp and seeds (the center layer) (UCLA).
+You can recognize a citrus tree as a large shrub or moderate-sized tree, each with five-petaled flowers that are generally strong in scent.
+Of course, the real giveaway is the fruit itself, considered a hesperidium (that’s a berry with a leathery rind) with a pericarp (AKA, its peel) concealing the fruit.
+Each citrus fruit has zest (the outermost layer of the peel), a pith (middle layer), and pulp and seeds (the center layer) (UCLA).

-One fact almost everyone knows about citrus is that they have a high vitamin C (ascorbic acid) content.
+One reason citrus continues to be such a hero of fruits is for its high vitamin C (ascorbic acid) content, something that humans need in their diet to fight off many dis.
 The amount of vitamin C in each type of fruit varies on the species, variety, and, of course, the method of cultivation of the fruit.
-Being a vitamin, ascorbic acid is essential to human nutrition, and a deficiency in vitamin C causes scurvy.

 Image via Agricolae [CC BY-SA 4.0], from Wikipedia Commons